hsynercn/pluralsight-serverless-applications-on-aws-path/5_serverless_apps_on_aws_api_tier_with_api_gateway.md

 - Creating a reusable construct for service definition
 - Verifying deployment of Lambda functions

+*Check code for these parts.

+Validation
+- Reviewing JSON schema
+- Adding in input validation for comments service using Lambda Micro

 ## 5.2.
 Integrating with API Gateway